Sawgrass Nature Center & Wildlife Hospital

 Located in beautiful Coral Springs, Florida, the nature center dedicates to rescuing and rehabilitating native animals before releasing them back into the wild.
 However, for animals deemed non-releasable call the Sawgrass Nature Center and Wildlife Hospital their permanent home.

 On Sunday, March 3, 2019, at 10 a.m., more than 30 WeLoveU volunteers traveling from Lake Worth, Florida stopped by the Coral Springs nature facility.
-The morning rays shined heavily on all participants with their vivid blue polos that read ‘WeLoveU.’
+The morning rays shined heavily on all participants with their blue shirts that read ‘WeLoveU.’

 Volunteer Coordinator Heather Nelson welcomed the volunteers, explaining more about the center’s mission and their vision.
 Overall, the center expressed their gratitude for having so many supportive volunteers.
 That’s because they rely heavily on donations, grants, and volunteers with the upkeep of the facility.